*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 This article lays out how to install an outdoor TV antenna that you’ve purchased in seven steps.

-As all installations are different, these are generalized steps and provide a solid idea of the tools and issues involved with setting up an outdoor antenna.
+As all installations are different, these are generalized steps and provide a solid idea of the tools and issues involved with setting up an antenna for outdoors.

 As you’ll see, it’s not a complicated task — but it’ll take some medium DIY skills and an awareness of safety risks when going up on your roof.